mosdef-hub/mbuild/docs/recipe_development.rst

 Recipe Development
 ==============

-mBuild, owing to its object-oriented-design, encourages users to subclass ``Compound`` to disseminate reproducible scripts for building their systems of interest.
+mBuild encourages users to subclass ``Compound`` to disseminate reproducible scripts used for building their systems.
-Sharing a script to reproduce the initial configuration and force field parameters (if applicable) of a system is a great step towards increasing the ability of others to reproduce another's work.
+Sharing the script used to construct the initial configuration and apply force field parameters (if applicable) is a great step towards increasing the reproducibility of the system initialization step.

-However, there might be some cases where those subclasses and scripts can be generalized to support even more systems than initially realized.
+However, there may be cases where those subclasses and/or scripts can be generalized to support a broad range of systems.
-These subclasses would be a valuable resource for many and might justify development of a new Python package to distribute this work to the community.
+Such subclasses would be a valuable resource for many researchers, and might justify development of a Python package that could be distributed to the community.

 mBuild has been developed with this in mind, in the form of a plug-in recipe system.